 Getting the most out of business travel

-Vladimir Gendelman, owner of Company Folders in Keego Harbor, Mich., doesn't leave home without his The Platinum Card® from American Express.
+Vladimir Gendelman, owner of Company Folders in Keego Harbor, Mich., doesn't leave home without The Platinum Card® from American Express.
 While it's not technically a business card, Gendelman says the card suits his travel-heavy work schedule.

 "As I travel to trade shows all over the country, I use AmEx points for flights and hotel stays," says Gendelman, "which helps save my business money."